 Here, we’ll go through some important advice parents of children with Down syndrome have given for new parents whose child has the diagnosis:

 1. It’s going to be okay.
-You will have challenges, but most families who have a child or sibling with Down syndrome are often happier and more positive than those who do not.
+You will have challenges, but most families who have a child or sibling with Down syndrome are often happier and more positive than those who don’t.

 2. There’s a lot of misinformation about Down syndrome.
 Learn the facts about Down syndrome.
 We have come a long way in our society when it comes to Down syndrome, especially in medical advancements.
 In the 1980s, a child’s life expectancy with Down syndrome was only 25 years; now, it’s 60.
 People with Down syndrome are successful in life—completing high school and college, living on their own, participating in sports, managing restaurants, working in the entertainment industry, etc.